UCL-ARC/mkdocs-dsh-docs/docs/Example_Jobscripts.md

 # Set the name of the job.
 #$ -N Serial_Job

-# Set the working directory to somewhere in your scratch space.
+# Set the working directory to somewhere in your home space.
 #  This is a necessary step as compute nodes cannot write to $HOME.
 # Replace "<your_UCL_id>" with your UCL user ID.
 #$ -wd /hpchome/<your_UCL_id>.IDHS.UCL.AC.UK/